 - Inform the professor of what was witnessed.

-Action(s) by Community Expectations and Restorative Practices
+Action(s) by the Office of Community Expectations and Restorative Practices

 - If a student is found to be responsible for an academic integrity violation, appropriate outcomes are assigned, which may include suspension.
-However, mitigating and aggravating circumstances of the incident may affect the outcomes imposed.
+However, mitigating and aggravating the circumstances of the incident may affect the outcomes imposed.
 Expulsion may be issued for more serious circumstances, and lesser outcomes (typically not fewer than 30 hours of community service and a period of disciplinary probation, or the equivalent) may be issued for less serious circumstances.

 - A student found responsible for an academic integrity violation has the option of submitting one written appeal request in accordance with appeal procedures detailed in the Honor and Student Conduct Codes and Regulations (see “Appeal Procedures”).
+Appeals pertaining to academic integrity violations are typically resolved by the Vice President for Academic Affairs (or designee).

 Personal Integrity